ToulouseHackingConvention/pwn-maxima-hash-executor/README.md

 Yo bro',

-I crafted this small program.
+I made this small program.
 Tell me if you can break it.
 Use your imagination.